paperless-ngx/paperless-ngx/docs/administration.rst

 =================

 The document exporter exports all your data from paperless into a folder for backup or migration to another DMS.

+If you use the document exporter within a cronjob to backup your data you might use the ``-t`` flag behind exec to suppress "The input device is not a TTY" errors.
+For example: ``docker-compose exec -t webserver document_exporter ../export``

 .. code::